The Environment and Climate Change Law Review: Russia

 ii Water quality

-Surface and groundwater quality is maintained by establishing and observing the norms of permissible impact on water bodies by nature users.
-Standards for permissible impact on water bodies are developed by the Federal Agency for Water Resources with the participation of other bodies on the basis of the maximum permissible concentrations of chemicals, radioactive substances, microorganisms and other water quality indicators in water bodies.
+Surface and groundwater quality is maintained by establishing and observing the norms of permissible impacts on water bodies by nature users.
+Standards for permissible impacts on water bodies are developed by the Federal Agency for Water Resources with the participation of other bodies on the basis of the maximum permissible concentrations of chemicals, radioactive substances, microorganisms and other water quality indicators in water bodies.
 The developed standards are also approved by the Federal Agency for Water Resources in the presence of a positive conclusion of the state ecological expertise.

-In accordance with the established standards for permissible impact on water bodies, water users develop standards for permissible discharges of substances (excluding radioactive substances) and microorganisms into water bodies, which are approved by the Federal Water Resources Agency in agreement with other state bodies.
+In accordance with the established standards for permissible impacts on water bodies, water users develop standards for permissible discharges of substances (excluding radioactive substances) and microorganisms into water bodies, which are approved by the Federal Water Resources Agency in agreement with other state bodies.

 The norms of permissible discharges of radioactive substances into water bodies for water users are approved by the Federal Service for Ecological, Technological and Nuclear Supervision in consultation with other state bodies.
+In 2021, a new procedure for declaring the safety of hydraulic objects comes into force.

 The Chief State Sanitary Doctor of Russia approves hygienic standards for the maximum permissible concentration of chemicals in soil, water and air.
 The standards for the maximum permissible emissions of chemicals and microorganisms in the air are approved as part of the standards for maximum permissible emissions into atmospheric air.
 Regulation of the impact of chemicals contained in waste on the environment is carried out through the establishment of the legal regime of production and consumption of wastes.

 In addition, there is the Federal Law 'On the Safe Management of Pesticides and Agrochemicals' No. 109-FZ of 19 July 1997, which regulates the issues that arise in the implementation of public administration in the field of the safe handling of pesticides and agrochemicals.
-The Law provides that during the registration tests of pesticides and agrochemicals, an environmental assessment should be conducted of the regulations for their use, and that the results of registration tests should include the conduct of state environmental experts.
+This law provides that during the registration tests of pesticides and agrochemicals, an environmental assessment should be conducted of the regulations for their use, and that the results of registration tests should include the conduct of state environmental experts.

 iv Solid and hazardous waste